beckytheslumberer/torch-interaction-framework/README.md

 ## Features

-- **Zero coupling** — the player character holds no references to any specific interactable type
+- **No coupling** — the player character holds no references to any specific interactable type
 - **Two interaction types** — primary Interact and secondary Action, independently togglable per actor
 - **Blueprint-first** — all interaction logic is wired via assignable delegates; no subclassing needed
 - **Consistent reach** — interaction range is anchored to the character's world position, so spring arm zoom never affects reach
-- **Tag-based access control** — actors can require the interactor to carry specific tags (e.g. equipping an axe to enable tree chopping)
+- **Tag-based access control** — actors can require the interactor to carry specific tags
 - **Focus events** — `OnFocusGained` / `OnFocusLost` delegates for driving highlight effects and UI
 - **Debug tooling** — live trace visualisation and a `DebugLastHitResult` property for runtime debug widgets